T

 Accident Investigation 14 -- Crush Measurements

 A two-day course explaining the importance of precise vehicle damage information.
 Actual demonstration and participation in how to take measurements and develop profiles of accident involved vehicles.
-The measurements can then be used with various computer reconstruction software (see Accident Investigation 15 series) to determine speed changes from damage.
+The measurements can then be used with computer reconstruction software (see Accident Investigation 15 series) to determine speed changes from damage.

 Accident Investigation 17 -- Accident Avoidance